 The use of the Internet is a privilege.
 Abusive conduct will lead to the privilege being revoked.
 The school is providing Internet resources for educational purposes only.
-Scholar/staff use of Internet resources must be related to an expressed educational and/or administrative goal or objective.
+Scholar that use Internet resources must be related to an expressed educational or administrative goal or objective.

-- 1. The use of the school's Internet and computer network must be in support of educational goals, research, and class assignments and be consistent with the educational objectives of the school. - 2.
-Users must have a valid, authorized account to access the network, and use only those computer resources that are authorized.
-Accounts may be used only in accordance with authorized purposes. - 3.
-Individual accounts may be used only by the owner of the account except where specifically authorized by the school administration.
-In the case of class accounts, all use must be under the supervision of the sponsoring teacher/supervisor. - 4.
+- 1. The use of the school's Internet and computer network must support educational goals, research, and class assignments and be consistent with the school's educational objectives. - 2.
+Users must have a valid, authorized account to access the network and use only those approved computer resources.
+Accounts may be used only in accordance with authorized purposes.

+- 3. Individual accounts may be used only by the account owner except where expressly authorized by the school administration.
+In the case of class accounts, all usage must be under the supervision of the sponsoring teacher/supervisor. - 4.
 The user is responsible for safeguarding the computer account.
 Users are expected to protect access to accounts by periodically changing the password and keeping it confidential.
-They must respect the privacy of others by not tampering with their files, passwords or accounts.
+Users must respect the privacy of others by not tampering with files, passwords, or accounts.